ikahssay/Portfolio/Gitlet/README.md

    that commit (i.e. commitID) (therefore, saving the branch/tree of the repository).

-These fields are both static since we don’t actually instantiate a Repository object: we simply use it to house functions.
-If we had additional non-static state (like the Dog class), we’d need to serialize it and save it to a file.
+These fields are both static since the Repository class does not actually instantiate a Repository object: it is simply used to house functions.
+If there were additional non-static states (like the Dog class), it would need to be serialized and saved in to a file.

 ### Class 3: Commit

 This class represents a Commit that will be stored in a file.
-Because each Commit will have a unique ID, we may simply use that as the name of the file that the object is serialized to.
+Because each Commit will have a unique ID, that unique ID can simply be used as the name of the file that the object is serialized to.

 All Commit objects are serialized within the COMMITS_FOLDER which is within the GITLET_REPOSITORY_FOLDER.
 The Commit class has